EducationalTestingService/skll/doc/run_experiment.rst

         and `SVMLight <http://svmlight.joachims.org>`__, we also support
         specifying extra metadata usually missing from the format in comments at the of each line.
-The comments are not mandatory, but without them, your classes and features will not have names.
+The comments are not mandatory, but without them, your labels and features will not have names.
 The comment is structured as follows::

             ID | 1=ClassX | 1=FeatureA 2=FeatureB